shypard/libconf/README.md

 # libconf

 `libconf` is a C library for parsing configuration files in the format of `Key=Value` pairs.
-Lines starting with `#` are treated as comments.
 The library supports parsing values of various types, including strings, integers, longs, floats, and doubles.

 ## Building and Installing